DanGodfreyjr/PDFInsertMapImage/README.md

 ## What do you get when you run the project now?
 1. Open Foxit PhantomPDF
 2. Open the any PDF with text content
-3. Select text in the PDF
+3. Select BROWSER ribbon tab.
-4. Right click
+4. Type website URL into empty field.
-5. Select Translate
+5. A new window in Foxit Editor 11 will open displaying the website.
-6. See a message of the selected text displayed.
-To complete the first challenge, user should go to "PDFInsertMapImage\RibbonBrowser\RibbonBrowser\RibbonBrowser.cpp" and the function TranslateAction and traslate the valuate outText before it is displayed.
+6. To complete the challenge, you must adapt the browser search to search one address and add the image of the returned map to a pdf, or if two addresses are searched, return an image of the directions from the first to the second address.

 ## Prize Info
 If you completed all of the challenges, submit your project to email Huy_Tran@foxitsoftware.com